reactiflux/reactiflux.com/pages/transcripts/jeroen-ransijn.md

 ---

-**Q:** I am curious, how long did it take you to build the first version of Evergreen?
+<a name="curious-long-take-build-first" href="#curious-long-take-build-first">#</a> **Q:** I am curious, how long did it take you to build the first version of Evergreen?
 It looks amazing. – MihailZverev

 **A:** Thanks for the kind words Mihail!
 Evergreen started when I was the product design lead on our Personas product about 1–1.5 years back.
 You can read a more in-depth overview of that process [here](https://www.designsystems.com/stories/convince-your-company-its-ready-for-a-design-system/) and [here](https://jssr.design/personas).